mevanekanayake/KbSNMF/README.md

-# KbNMF
+# KbSNMF
-Kurtosis-based NMF for Hyperspectral Unmixing
+Kurtosis-based Smooth NMF for Hyperspectral Unmixing

 This package contains the MATLAB codes for the algorithm presented in the paper: